 In addition to specific projects listed below, genomics research is helping us attack liver cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

-With support from the NFCR AIM-HI Translational Research Initiative, Dr. Cheng has now brought YIV-906 to a global Phase II clinical trial in 2020.
-YIV-906 is first treating Hepatitis B Virus (HBV)-associated liver cancer patients in combination with sorafenib, a front-line drug that has modest response rates and serious toxicities.
+With support from the NFCR AIM-HI Translational Research Initiative, Dr. Cheng brought YIV-906 to a global Phase II clinical trial in 2020.
+YIV-906 is treating Hepatitis B Virus (HBV)-associated liver cancer patients in combination with sorafenib, a front-line drug that has modest response rates and serious toxicities.
 If YIV-906 improves patients’ outcomes, it could become one of the first FDA-approved oral herbal medicines for anti-cancer treatment.
 Its acceptance as an approved drug would facilitate future clinical trials to benefit patients with other types of cancer.
 Significantly, since YIV-906 affects multiple biological systems, it will usher in a new model for drug discovery to treat patients holistically.

-Dr. Ron DePinho and his colleagues used computer-based drug screening of hundreds of thousands of compounds from chemical libraries to identify several compounds that inhibit STAT3 protein in complex tumor models of various cancers.
+Dr. Ron DePinho and his colleagues used computer-based drug screening of hundreds of thousands of compounds to identify several compounds that inhibit STAT3 protein in complex tumor models of various cancers.
 With funds from the NFCR AIM-HI Translational Research Initiative, the scientists have brought the lead inhibitor agent to a Phase I clinical trial to treat liver and other advanced cancers, giving patients hope that their lives may be saved.

-With funding from the NFCR AIM HI Translational Research Initiative, Dr. Fisher and Dr. Web Cavenee are advancing IL/24 gene therapy to a phase I clinical trial first for aggressive brain cancer, GBM.
+With funding from NFCR, Dr. Fisher and Dr. Web Cavenee are advancing IL/24 gene therapy to a future phase I clinical trial first for the aggressive brain cancer, GBM.
 They hope to advance the IL/24 treatment for liver and other cancers so many patients can benefit from this powerful gene therapy.